basp/linie/README.md

 There is an `EFloat` class that could potentially be used to increase the epsilon locality even further.
 The idea is that a particular calculation would use this class instead of a more global epsilon in order to maximize accuracy.

 However, this class is highly experimental and has not been tested at all so only use it if you are feeling adventurous.
+Additionally, we cannot use it with vectorized types so that makes it even more useless in general.
+Bascially just don't use it.

 #### The Hadamard product
 Colors support one additional operation that is uncommon to all other kind